MIDFIELDR/midfieldr/docs/articles/art-060-fye-proxies.md

 vignette—the results are included with midfieldr in the `fye_proxy` data set.

-This vignette in the MIDFIELD workflow.
+This article in the MIDFIELD workflow:

 1. Planning
 2. Initial processing